Ophthalmic: Definition and uses

 What does “ophthalmic” mean?

 Ophthalmic (ahf-THAL-mick) means that something relates to the eyes in some way.

 Most ophthalmic terms involve health, medicine or anatomy.
 Some uses are more common than others.

-For easier understanding, try mentally replacing the term “ophthalmic” with “eye-related.”
-For example, try thinking of an ophthalmic technician as an eye-related technician or an ophthalmic migraine as an eye-related migraine.
+To better understand how the word is used, try mentally replacing “ophthalmic” with “eye-related.”
+You can think of an ophthalmic technician as an eye-related technician, or an ophthalmic migraine as an eye-related migraine, for example.

 Performing basic tests to check for eye conditions and diseases.

 Measuring a patient’s visual sharpness and determining their vision prescription.

 Assisting the doctor during certain tests and procedures.

 Gathering patient history, scheduling appointments and managing inventory.

 Be careful not to confuse ophthalmic technicians with ophthalmic technologists.
 Technologists usually require more training so they can help during surgeries and other delicate procedures.